Transfers to third countries

 Transfers by way of binding corporate rules

-Binding corporate rules (BCRs) can be approved by EU supervisory authorities once the GDPR is in force.
-Details about the specifications and requirements of BCRs are set out in Article 43.
+Binding corporate rules (BCRs) can be approved by EU supervisory authorities (but not by the Information Commissioner).
+Details about the specifications and requirements of BCRs are set out in Article 43 of the EU GDPR.

 If the transfer does not meet any of the conditions it can still take place if one of the following circumstances applies (* not applicable to public authorities in exercise of their public powers):